v-poghosyan/linkedout/README.md

 ### Why does the script show error messages?

-This script was developed as a practical solution for personal use rather than polished software.
-I don't particularly enjoy writing JavaScript on a Friday evening...
+This script was developed as a practical solution for personal use rather than as polished software.

 While it may display various error messages during execution, it's perfectly functional (as of 04/02/25).
 The errors are primarily harmless JavaScript console warnings that don't affect the deletion process.

-Interestingly, if you examine LinkedIn's own frontend code, you'll notice it generates numerous similar errors during normal operation.
-That's because LinkedIn is terrible.
+Interestingly, LinkedIn's own frontend code generates numerous similar errors during normal operation.

 ### Will LinkedIn still retain my deleted content?